 Fluoridated water has been shown to reduce cavities in adults by .

 Nowadays, the of the U.S. population served by public water systems uses fluoridated water.

 The debate about water fluoridation stems from a 1991 analysis by the U.S. National Toxicology Program.
 The study found evidence that male rats given water with a high fluoride content for two years had an increased risk for a type of bone tumor called osteosarcoma.
 The association wasn’t seen in female rats, or in male or female mice.

-A 2006 national case control study published by scientists at Harvard University found that boys exposed to fluoridated water had an elevated risk of developing osteosarcoma during their teenage years.
+A 2006 national case control published by scientists at Harvard University found that boys exposed to fluoridated water had an elevated risk of developing osteosarcoma during their teenage years.
 This association wasn’t seen in girls.
 One theory is that fluoride may collect in the growing parts of bones (growth plates).
 This is also where osteosarcoma tends to develop during a growth spurt.

 Though fluoride found in toothpaste and mouthwash is also part of this controversy, they are less debated.
 Unlike tap water, these products aren’t typically ingested.
 It’s also possible to purchase fluoride-free toothpastes.

 After these studies linking fluoride to bone cancer were released, researchers decided to further investigate.